michmattera/HerBody/TESTING.md

 ### Not solved

-Few small bugs were left unsolved by the developer.
+A few small bugs were left unsolved by the developer.

-1. HTML validator : In base.html the developer found when doing the html validator a end stray tag in the navigation bootstrap , shown below.
-Even if the developer check and repush the code to github the validator always find this end div not closed .
+1. HTML validator: In base.html the developer found when doing the HTML validator an end stray tag in the navigation bootstrap, shown below.
+Even if the developer checks and re-pushes the code to GitHub the validator always find this end div not closed.

     <details>
     <summary>Bug validator</summary>